duck8880/EE160/Lab12/Lab12.md

     Your data file, **swapbig.dat**, should show that your function works under all conditions.
 The file is expected cover the cases of a > b, a < b and a = b.

     Write a driver to allow you to test this function for different pairs of floats when redirected from your data file.  **You should use the swap() function from the previous problem to implement your function.** (I suggest turn off the debugging in swap() function finally.)
+Run your program using the input redirection command:

+    ```bash
+    swapbig < swapbig.dat
+    ```

     ​